nelhage/blog.nelhage.com/content/post/transformers-for-software-engineers.md

 My background is as a software engineer, and I’ve also done some reverse-engineering work in the past, so I tend to – among other lenses – think of Transformer models through very “computational” or “software engineering” lenses.

 This post is an attempt to present the Transformer architecture in a way that highlights some of the perspectives and intuitions that view affords.
-We’ll walk through a (mostly) complete implementation of a GPT-style Transformer, but the goal will not be running code; instead, I’m going to use the language of software engineering and programming to try to explain how these models work and some of the perspectives we bring to them when doing interpretability work.
+We’ll walk through a (mostly) complete implementation of a GPT-style Transformer, but the goal will not be running code; instead, I’m going to use the language of software engineering and programming to explain how these models work and articulate some of the perspectives we bring to them when doing interpretability work.

 I hope for this post to be a helpful introduction to the details of the Transformer model for anyone with a SWE background, and for it to be particularly helpful if you’re looking to do interpretability work.

 If you want to follow along, you can [find all the code in the post on github](https://github.com/nelhage/transformer-rs/blob/master/src/lib.rs).